 A light-wire appliance is intended to encourage wider dental arches, and it can be a precursor that assists in maintaining an open airway and proper facial growth.
 With proper facial growth and an open airway, this treatment option can help achieve a more aesthetically pleasing appearance.

 Light Wire Appliance Therapy in Scotts Valley

-If you are interested in the ALF or Crozat appliance, make sure you only seek the care of a dentist who has had specialized training and is qualified to provide this service.
+If you are interested in light wire appliance, make sure you only seek the care of a dentist who has had specialized training and is qualified to provide this service.
 At Ebrahimian Integrative Dentistry, both our dentists have significant experience working with these appliances.

 Dr. Max and Dr. Ariana Ebrahimian are founding members of the NAAFO, which is the North America Association of Facial Orthotropics.

 To learn more about these appliances or any aspect of our program of orthodontic treatment, call our office today at (831) 438-4411 to schedule a consultation.